-We have worked with over 2000 ICBC cases, and have fought for our clients to receive the necessary support required to bring them back to where they were before their accidents.
+We have worked with over 10,000 ICBC cases, and have fought for our clients to receive the necessary support required to bring them back to where they were before their accidents.
 We do not charge user fees for our services, so there would not be any upfront cost to you.

 To book your first session, all we need from you is:

+Once we have this information, we will apply for your funding.
+In most cases you can start your treatment within a week of you contacting us.
 Generally, you will receive 12 sessions to be completed within 12 weeks of the accident date to start.

 How many sessions you will be approved for by ICBC depends on the severity of your psychological injuries, but our aim is to help you get back to your condition you had prior to the accident, and we will continue to advocate on your behalf until that occurs.